Frequently Asked Questions

 Please advise support'at'hpc.cam.ac.uk if you continue to have problems.

-The HPCS uses the Gold allocation manager to manage the usage of computational resources.
-Gold is an open source accounting system built upon the model of a bank in which notional resource credits are deposited into accounts attached to each project.
-Credits are withdrawn from these Gold accounts as resources are consumed by the project.
-Depending on how the Principal Investigator (PI) of the project has chosen to organise it, there may be either a single Gold account shared between all user accounts associated with the project, or an individual Gold account assigned to each user account, with a project coordinator responsible for distributing credits between accounts.
+The HPCS uses the accounting features of SLURM and the services of slurmdbd to manage the usage of computational resources.
+Notional resource credits are deposited into accounts attached to each project.
+Credits are withdrawn from these accounts as resources are consumed by the project.
+Depending on how the Principal Investigator (PI) of the project has chosen to organise it, there may be either a single account shared between all users associated with the project, or an individual account assigned to each user, with a project coordinator responsible for distributing credits between accounts.

 Accounting quarters are three calendar months in length; in order to match the University's quarters, they run from 1st February - 30th April, 1st May - 31st July, 1st August - 31st October and 1st November - 31st January.
 The reasons for adopting quarters as the basis for allocation are: